 Setting up programmes for work with perpetrators

-In their essay, Dean Ajdukovic & Alessandra Pauncz share their experiences in setting up an organisation which offers perpetrator's work from the scratch.
+In their essay, Dean Ajdukovic & Alessandra Pauncz share their experiences in setting up a perpetrator work organisation.
 Both have been building up programmes in countries with no or few predecessors.
-Their extensive essay includes dimensions like legal contexts, methodology, do's and dont's, strategic, networking, and organisational issues as well as training aspects.
+Their extensive essay includes dimensions like legal contexts, methodology, do's and dont's, strategic, networking, and organisational issues, as well as training aspects.

 Responding to diverse ethnic communities in domestic violence perpetrator programmes